 Official site: http://www.wrightsforcamping.com/

-12. Rock Creek Campground
+13. Rock Creek Campground

 A half-mile paved walking trail takes campers straight to the beach, and nearby forested trailheads invite exploration into the surrounding Rock Creek Wilderness.
 Fishing and birding are popular activities in the area.
-The long stretch of beach accessed from Rock Creek is particularly notable for its sunsets.
+The long stretch of beach accessible from Rock Creek is particularly notable for its sunsets.

 Address: 93825 US-101, Florence, Oregon